|

 members and state CPA societies were actively involved in the

 debate.
-We have learned a great deal from this dialogue and we
+We have learned a great deal from this dialogue and we will

 use this knowledge to find new solutions.